-Consideration of the language needs of all English Learners (Els) receiving special education services must be given "as such needs relate to the student's IEP."
+• Consideration of the language needs of all English Learners (ELs) receiving special education services must be given "as such needs relate to the student's IEP."
 IEP teams must determine if the issues/problems the student is experiencing are due to the fact that the student is acquiring a second language or due to a possible disability.
-When assessing students who are ELs, is it essential to compare the results to other Els with similar backgrounds, years of second language acquisition, and English as a Second Language (ESL) programs.
+When assessing students who are ELs, it is essential to compare the results to other ELs with similar backgrounds, years of second language acquisition, and English as a Second Language (ESL) programs.

-- □ Is the student's difficulty due to a disability or second language acquisition? - □ Is the disability present in the native language? - □ What was the first language the student learned to speak? - What language does the student speak most often at home?
+- Is the student's difficulty due to a disability or second language acquisition? - Is the disability present in the native language? - What was the first language the student learned to speak? - What language does the student speak most often at home?
 With friends?
-With neighbors? - □ What language(s) is spoken most often in the home? - Was the ESL/Bilingual/Migrant teacher a member of the IEP team? - How will the team assess the student's progress in the general education curriculum? - How will services be coordinated (i.e., special education and ESL)? - What accommodations for LEP are necessary for instruction and participation in the PSSA/PASA? - □ What language or mode of communication will be used to address parents or family members? - COVID 19 Guidance: The IEP team should consider how the ESL program will be delivered Full In-person Model, Blended (Hybrid) Learning Model, Full Remote Learning Model.
-How will service requirements be met (i.e., teleconference, remotely, in-person)?
+With neighbors? - What language(s) is spoken most often in the home? - Was the ESL/Bilingual/Migrant teacher a member of the IEP team? - How will the team assess the student's progress in the general education curriculum? - How will services be coordinated (i.e., special education and ESL)? - What accommodations for LEP are necessary for instruction and participation in the PSSA/PASA? - What language or mode of communication will be used to address parents or family members?